-Are You Looking For Cost Reductions On Your Metal Stampings?
+Are You Looking for Cost Reductions on Your Precision Metal Stamping?

 Lyons will review your current process and determine if there are any potential cost reduction opportunities.
-We pride ourselves on our ability to work within your budget and provide cost-competitive solutions.
+We pride ourselves on our ability to work within your budget and provide cost-competitive metal stamping services.

 - Blanking: A “blank” is punched out of a metal sheet during the blanking process, often the first step of the metal stamping process.
 The removed blank is the workpiece and will undergo further cutting, pressing, or forming.

 - Coining: Extreme pressure is applied to a part to shape it, reduce its thickness, and/or strengthen it.
-This process is used produce coins and other precision parts with fine features and detailed imprints.
+This process is used to produce precision metal components with fine features and detailed imprints.

 - Drawing: The metal stock is pulled, stretched, and compressed into a die’s cavity to form the desired shape and thickness, producing a 3-dimensional part.